pulumi/pulumi-hugo/themes/default/content/blog/pulumi-watch-mode-with-rust/index.md

 ## The sad state of Go file-watching

-Returning to the cross-compilation issue, the team found a provider's builds failed after updating the Pulumi library dependency.
+Returning to the cross-compilation issue, the team found builds failed after updating the Pulumi library dependency.
 Root causing this, I found that through a chain of Go package dependencies, the file-watching library became a compilation unit in provider binaries.
 That library had several reported issues with cross-compilation, with users reporting that it required enabling